Reasonable and necessary supports: what are they?

 The National Disability Insurance Agency (NDIA) runs the NDIS.

-When the NDIA makes decisions about what supports are reasonable and necessary for your child, it uses rules and guidelines in the National Disability Insurance Scheme Act 2013 (NDIS Act).
+When the NDIA makes decisions about what supports are reasonable and necessary for your child, it uses the National Disability Insurance Scheme Act 2013, National Disability Insurance Scheme Rules 2013 and the NDIS Operational Guidelines.